-It’s a warm summer evening at the Bedford Basin Yacht Club, the first night of the Women’s Learn to Sail workshop.
+It’s a warm summer evening at the Bedford Basin Yacht Club, the first night of the women’s Learn to Sail program.
 Fourteen women from age 15 to 61 are huddled around a table when our instructor comes out.
 Kate Pepler, age 23, has a heartfelt smile and wild hair, and radiates enthusiasm.
 She’s head coach and instructor at club, overseeing the adult, youth, and women’s Learn to Sail programs.

 She starts talking about the workshop, “I wanted to start this workshop because out of all the boats in this yacht club,” her hand pans out to the nearly 90 boats tucked in their berths, “fewer than 10 are owned by women, and I want to change that.”

 We go around the table and say what inspired us to take this workshop.
 One woman says she’s sailing to the Caribbean on her husband’s boat this winter.
 She says, “I want to be able to man the boat in case something happens where he can’t.”
 Kate snaps back, “You mean woman the boat!”